 Recommended Age: 14

 Scouts will learn about ecosystems and how animals and plants play an equal role in maintaining the delicate balance of nature.
-We will conduct experiments to demonstrate the greenhouse effect, how the removal of vegetation affects water runoff as well as others.
-Scouts should make sure to bring a writing utensil and paper
+We will conduct experiments to demonstrate how the removal of vegetation affects water runoff as well as others.
+Scouts should make sure to bring paper and pencil.

 Fish and Wildlife Management